Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Are terahertz devices safe?

-Safety depends on frequency, power, heat, distance, session time, device design, body area, and user health context.
-People with medical conditions, implanted devices, pregnancy, seizure history, or skin or eye concerns should ask a qualified professional before use.
+Safety depends on the actual technology, output, heat, distance, session time, device design, body area, instructions, and user health context.
+People with relevant medical concerns should obtain appropriate professional guidance before use.

 Can terahertz devices treat disease?

-Consumer terahertz wellness devices should not be treated as medical treatment unless there is specific regulated evidence for that exact device and use.
-Research interest does not automatically prove disease-treatment claims.
+Consumer terahertz wellness devices should not be treated as medical treatment unless specific evidence and appropriate regulatory context support that exact device and use.
+General terahertz research does not automatically prove disease-treatment claims.

 Can terahertz devices burn skin?

-Devices that produce heat may irritate or burn skin if used incorrectly, too long, too close, or on sensitive areas.
-Stop use if heat feels painful or unsafe.
+Devices that produce heat may irritate or burn skin if used incorrectly, too long, too close, or on areas with reduced sensation.
+Follow the product instructions and stop if heat feels painful or unsafe.

 Should terahertz devices be used near implanted electronics?

-People with pacemakers, ICDs, neurostimulators, implanted pumps, cochlear implants, or other implanted electronic devices should ask their clinician or device manufacturer before using terahertz wellness devices.
+People with pacemakers, ICDs, neurostimulators, implanted pumps, cochlear implants, or other implanted electronic devices should ask their clinician or implanted-device manufacturer when compatibility is uncertain.

 Is non-ionizing radiation always safe?